 Garampani Wildlife Sanctuary – situated 25 kms from Golaghat town this wildlife sanctuary is gaining in popularity among the tourists.
-The Sanctuary is located in the Karbi Anglong district of.
-The Garampani Wildlife Sanctuary is one of the oldest Sanctuaries and there are Hot water spring and Waterfalls which tourists can visit.
+The Sanctuary is located in the Karbi Anglong district.
+The Garampani Wildlife Sanctuary is one of the oldest Sanctuaries and there are Hot water springs and Waterfalls which tourists can visit.

 Nambor Wildlife Sanctuary – This is another Wildlife Sanctuary situated 35 kms from Golaghat town.
 The Nambor Wildlife Sanctuary is adjacent to Garampani Wildlife Sanctuary.
 The total area of the sanctuary is 37 sq. kms and it is famous for the 51 rare varieties of orchid that can be seen in this forest.